amirahosbr/sumbangsaran/planning/marketing/huca-ai-marketing-manager.md

 # Presentation Script: Expanding HUCA to AI Marketing Manager for OZ Website

+> a character-designed brand ambassador that drives business-focused marketing to boost company's brand and revenue.

 ## Introduction: Hello and Our Story
 Hello, team at OZ.
 Thank you for meeting.
 I am from our company.
 We already integrated HUCA into your Japanese website.
 HUCA is our headless chatbot—it helps answer questions from visitors using AI and your data.